daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-Now our setter doesn't break anymore but we still an AssertionError:
+Fatel error is gone :tada:
+But we now have an failing test :sob:

 ```
 ✖ can set/get the input value directly via the custom element
 AssertionError: expected '' to equal 'foo'
 ```

-We may need a change of tactic :thinking: We can either:
+We may need a change of tactic :thinking:
-- add it as a separate property
+We can add it as a separate `value` property and sync when needed.
-- sync it when needed

 ```js
 static get properties() {